nicholascross/SpriteKitElements/README.md

 Implement any of the optional methods in this interface to perform specific actions on a node during the scene life cycle.

-In order to maximise reuse of elements you should avoid maintaining state in the element where possible.

 ```swift
 	//Called when an element is first attached to a node
     optional func didAttach(node: SKNode, inScene scene:SpriteElementScene)